A Simple and Optimal Policy Design with Safety against Heavy-Tailed Risk for Stochastic Bandits: The General Case: Multi-armed Bandit

-Now comes the trick to deal with an arbitrary $n$.
-We bound the probabilities of the two events separately and take the minimum of the two probabilities ($\mbP(A\cap B)\leq\min\{\mbP(A), \mbP(B)\}\ (\forall A, B)$).
-Then such minimum can be further bounded using the basic inequality $\min\{a, b\}\leq \sqrt{ab}\ (\forall a, b\geq 0)$.
-This makes the probability bounded by $\exp(-\Omega(\Delta_k\sqrt{T}))$, which yields the last term in Theorem \ref{thm:exp-K-armed}.
+which yields the last term in Theorem \ref{thm:exp-K-armed}.
 We note that at this step, the $\sqrt{T}/n$ design in our new bonus term plays a crucial role.
-The standard bonus term \eqref{rad:standard} does not suffice to get an exponential bound. \end{enumerate}
+The standard bonus term \eqref{rad:standard} does not suffice to get an exponential bound since

+In fact, such a tail upper bound coincides with our tail lower bound in Theorem \ref{thm:consistent-vs-light-tail} and highlights \textit{why and when} standard policies fail: they fail because they are too adaptive to different environments, leading to greedy-like behavior after $O(\ln T)$ rounds, and they fail when they wrongly discard the optimal arm at the beginning several rounds.
+Our bonus design inflates the standard one at the beginning when $n$ is small, but decays faster when $n$ grows.
+It turns out that such inflation does not sacrifice the order of the worst-case expected regret with respect to $T$, while at the same time optimally control the worst-case regret tail.
+Rather, the hidden cost is consistency --- we are abandoning instance-dependent consistency in exchange for light-tailed risk. \end{enumerate}

-We next illustrate the proof for $\pi=\UCB$, enlightened by our proof for $\pi=\SE$.
-The proof is in fact simpler.
-We use the first step in the proof for $\pi=\SE$.
-For fixed $k$, we also take the same $n_0 = \lfloor x/(2K\Delta_k)\rfloor - 1$.
-The difference here is that we do not need to define the event $S_k$.
+We next illustrate the proof for $\pi=\UCB$.
+Unlike the proof for $\pi=\SE$, the difference here stems from the fact that $S_k$ is no longer valid.
+Following the first step in the proof for $\pi=\SE$, we proceed as follows.
+For fixed $k$, we let $n_0 = \lceil x/(2K\Delta_k)\rceil - 1$.
 When arm $k$ is pulled for the $(n_0+1)$th time, by the design of the $\UCB$ policy, there exists some $n$ such that

-Now comes the trick.
-The event is included by a union of two events described as follows:
+An important observation is that the event above is covered by a union of two events as follows:

-The probability of each of the two events can be bounded using similar techniques adopted when $\pi=\SE$.
+The probability of each of the two events can be bounded using similar techniques adopted for $\pi=\SE$.
 In fact, it is implicitly shown in our proof that $\UCB$ can yield better constants than $\SE$.
 We still need to emphasize that when bounding the second event, similar to the argument for $\pi=\SE$, the choice of our new bonus term is crucial.

 { \bf Remarks.} Some remarks for Theorem \ref{thm:exp-K-armed} are as follows.